d-uzlov/k8s-homelab/docs/zfs.md

 - > you can use "zle" for the compression type to only compress zeros with no other overhead from attempting to compress blocks with an algorithm

 Summary 2:
+- For generic data use lz4 or zstd-1
+- For already compressed data use lz4
 - On systems with slow CPU use lz4
-- For already compressed data use lz4
-- For generic data use zstd-1
+- On systems with _extremely_ slow CPU use zle

 # TRIM